-Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
-Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
-The costs are enormous, so don't leave a lengthy trail of contamination.
+Never continue driving with hazardous materials leaking from your vehicle in order to find the nearest phone booth, truck stop, help or similar reason.
+Remember: The carrier pays for the cleanup of contaminated parking lots, roadways and drainage ditches.
+The costs are enormous, so do not leave a lengthy trail of contamination.
 If hazardous materials are spilling from your vehicle:

-Park it.
+- · Park it.

-Secure the area.
+- · Secure the area.

-Stay there.
+- · Stay there.

-Send someone else for help.
+- · Send someone else for help.

-When sending someone for help, give that person: A description of the emergency.
+When sending someone for help, give that person:

-Your exact location and direction of travel.

-Your name, the carrier's name, and the name of the community or city where your terminal is located.

-The proper shipping name, hazard class, and identification number of the hazardous materials, if you know them.
+- · A description of the emergency. - · Your exact location and direction of travel. - · Your name, the carrier's name and the name of the community or city where your terminal is located. - · The proper shipping name, hazard class and identification number of the hazardous materials, if you know them.